jamiei/Betfair-API-NG-Sample/README.md

 This project is a demo tool, intended to provide example usage of requests to [Betfair's API-NG](https://api.developer.betfair.com/services/webapps/docs/display/1smk3cen4v3lu3yomq5qye0ni/Betting+API+Home).
 Addtionally, this project provides sample code for connecting to Betfair API-NG from Delphi using Indy 10.
 This project was built for Delphi XE2, but should be backwards compatible with post Delphi 2009 versions.
 This sample tool logs all requests and responses to a response log in the same folder as the application executable for educational purposes.

-**Please note:** You will need to provide your own Application Key and Session tokens in order to use this sample tool.
+**Please note:** You will need to provide your own Application Key in order to use this sample tool.

 ## Configuration